 Now that Time’s cover has certified it as part of mass culture, the quirky little Web site can hardly be dismissed as a mere oddity.

 It’s funny, everybody has been asking me, you got your Twitter ID on the cover of Time magazine, you must be getting an insane amount of followers.
-And I say it’s nothing compared to the steady influx you get from being on the suggested user list.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+And I say it’s nothing compared to the steady influx you get from being on the suggested user list.Liz Cox Barrett is a writer at CJR.